One Laptop per Child: Environmental impact

 In 2005 and prior to the final design of the XO-1 hardware, OLPC received criticism because of concerns over the environmental and health impacts of hazardous materials found in most computers.
 The OLPC asserted that it aimed to use as many environmentally friendly materials as it could; that the laptop and all OLPC-supplied accessories would be fully compliant with the EU's Restriction of Hazardous Substances Directive (RoHS); and that the laptop would use an order of magnitude less power than the typical consumer netbooks available as of 2007 thus minimizing the environmental burden of power generation.

-The XO-1 delivered (starting in 2007) uses environmental friendly materials, complies with the EU's RoHS and uses between 0.25 and 6.5 watts in operation.
-According to the Green Electronics Council's Electronic Product Environmental Assessment Tool, which assesses and measures the impact laptops have on the environment, the XO is not only non-toxic and fully recyclable, but it lasts longer, costs less, and is more energy efficient.
-The XO-1 notebook computer is the first laptop to have been awarded an EPEAT Gold level rating.
+The final XO-1, as shipped in 2007, complied with the EU's RoHS and drew between 0.25 and 6.5 watts in operation.
+The Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) rated the XO-1 as non-toxic and fully recyclable, as well as longer-lasting, cheaper, and more energy efficient than contemporaries.
+The XO-1 notebook computer was the first laptop to be awarded an EPEAT Gold level rating.